awsdocs/aws-security-hub-user-guide/doc_source/securityhub-regions.md

   + [South America \(São Paulo\)](#securityhub-control-support-sasouth1)
   + [AWS GovCloud \(US\-East\)](#securityhub-control-support-govuseast1)
   + [AWS GovCloud \(US\-West\)](#securityhub-control-support-govuswest1)

+## Cross\-Region finding aggregation restrictions<a name="securityhub-regions-finding-aggregation-support"></a>

+[Cross\-Region finding aggregation](finding-aggregation.md) is not available in the China Regions or in the AWS GovCloud \(US\) Region\.

+You cannot use a Region that is disabled by default as your aggregation Region\.
+For a list of Regions that are disabled by default, see [Enabling a Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable) in the *AWS General Reference*\.

 ## Integrations not supported in all Regions<a name="securityhub-regions-integration-support"></a>